Window (computing): Title bar buttons

-Note that a context menu may be available from some titlebar buttons or by right-clicking.
+Note that a context menu may be available from some title bar buttons or by right-clicking.

-Titlebar icon
+Title bar icon

-Some window managers display a small icon in the titlebar that may vary according to the application on which it appears.
-The titlebar icon may behave like a menu button, or may provide a context menu facility.
-OS X applications commonly have a proxy icon next to the window title that functions the same as the document's icon in the file manager.
+Some window managers display a small icon in the title bar that may vary according to the application on which it appears.
+The title bar icon may behave like a menu button, or may provide a context menu facility. macOS applications commonly have a proxy icon next to the window title that functions the same as the document's icon in the file manager.

 Document status icon

-Some window managers display an icon or symbol to indicate that the contents of the window have not been saved or confirmed in some way: Mac OS X displays a dot in the center of its close button; RISC OS appends an asterisk to the title.
+Some window managers display an icon or symbol to indicate that the contents of the window have not been saved or confirmed in some way: macOS displays a dot in the center of its close button; RISC OS appends an asterisk to the title.

 Tiling window managers

 Some tiling window managers provide title bars which are purely for informative purposes and offer no controls or menus.
-These window managers do not allow windows to be moved around the screen by using a drag action on the titlebar and may also serve the purpose of a status line from stacking window managers.
+These window managers do not allow windows to be moved around the screen by using a drag action on the title bar and may also serve the purpose of a status line from stacking window managers.